Heavy Traffic: Plot

-Michael gets a chance to pitch a comic strip idea to an elderly executive lying on his death bed, who seems enthusiastic enough to listen to the idea, but the abnormally dark tone of Michael's story overwhelmes the mogul, resulting in him dying during the pitch.
+Michael attempts to pitch a comic strip idea to an elderly executive lying on his death bed.
+However, its abnormally dark tone overwhelms the executive, resulting in him dying during the pitch.

-Meanwhile, Angie tries to use his Mafia connections to put a murder contract on Michael for "disgracing" the family by dating a black woman, but the Godfather refuses to do so because he feels he owes Angie nothing for his failures and because the hit he desires is "personal, not business".
+Meanwhile, Angie tries to use his Mafia connections to put a murder contract on Michael for "disgracing" the family by dating a black woman, but the Godfather refuses to do so as he feels he owes Angie nothing for his failures and because the hit he desires is "personal, not business".
 Angie realizes he is out of favor with the mob; drunk and depressed, he is seduced by Snowflake.
 However, Shorty eventually encounters Angie and agrees to fulfill the contract.

 Meanwhile, Carole tries working as a taxi dancer, until she is fired when one of her customers she dances has a heart attack at the sight of her underwear.

 Michael and Carole turn to crime as a means of getting by with Carole posing as a prostitute, flirting with a sleazy businessman and luring him into a hotel room where Michael beats him to death with a lead pipe so they can rob him.
 As the two walk out with the dead man's cash, Shorty arrives and shoots Michael in the head.
 In Michael's reality, following the conclusion of the animated story, he destroys a pinball machine in anger after it tilts (symbolizing the end of his fantasy) and walks out onto the street.
 He then bumps into the real Carole and follows her into a park, confronting her.
-The two are seen briefly arguing before they finally take each other's hands and begin happily dancing in the park.
+The two are seen briefly arguing before they finally take each other's hands and begin happily waltzing in the park.